tonytw1/tonytw1/README.md

-Attempting to show competence and an understanding of how computers work.
+Next available for work February 2024

 ## Personal projects

 Non dressage code which solves problems I'm interested in.
+Attempting to show competence and a vague understanding of how computers work.

 ### Wellynews